MarkLaVenia/rockr/README.md

 ## Packages, scripts, and data

-Although `rockr` aspires to be a full blown package contributing a array of functions useful for a variety of applications, at present it is simply a code and data repository, with scripts to perform one task, tailored to one particular dataset.
+Although `rockr` aspires to be a full blown package contributing an array of functions and analytic enhancement useful for a variety of applications, at present it is simply a code and data repository, with scripts to perform one task, tailored to one particular dataset.
 See section, [Future development of `rockr`](#Future%20development%20of%20rockr), for thoughts on what `rockr` might be when it grows up.